You are not alone.

 - After a Suicide: Postvention Steps Quick Guide

 Suicide Hotlines and Crisis Information:

-Crisis Text Line by texting VT to 741741, and you will be connected with a live, trained counselor quickly.
+Crisis Text Line, text HOME to 741741, and you will be connected with a live, trained counselor quickly.

 Tips for Families and Teens after Tragedy